wobsoriano/supabase-wrappers/docs/catalog/clerk.md

 -- Query a specific statement (requires WHERE clause) SELECT * FROM clerk.billing_statement WHERE statement_id = 'stmt_xxx';

--- Query payment attempts for a statement (requires WHERE clause) SELECT * FROM clerk.billing_payment_attempts WHERE statement_id = 'stmt_xxx';
+-- Query payment attempts for a billing statement (requires WHERE clause) SELECT * FROM clerk.billing_payment_attempts WHERE statement_id = 'stmt_xxx';

 -- Query subscription for a specific user (requires WHERE clause)